Takashiidobe/notes/src/books/category-theory-for-programmers/category-the-essence-of-composition.md

 ## Arrows as Functions

 Arrows, which are also called **morphisms** can be thought of as functions.
-Let\'s say you have a function `f` which takes an argument of type `A` and returns a `B`.
+Let's say you have a function `f` which takes an argument of type `A` and returns a `B`.
 You have another function that takes a `B` and returns a `C`.
 You can compose them by passing the result of `f` to `g`.
 You have just defined a new function that takes an `A` and returns